AmazingWings/SARDINEV2/README.md

 python --version
 ```

-## For Research Papers

-The output is formatted for academic publication with:
-- Serif fonts (Times New Roman style)
-- 300 DPI resolution
-- Clean, professional styling
-- Proper axis labels and legends

-You can directly include the generated PNG in your LaTeX or Word documents.

 ## Data Sources

 This tool works with satellite catalog data in CCSDS OMM format, typically from:
 - Space-Track.org
-- NASA Orbital Debris Program Office
-- ESA Space Debris Office

 ## License